solargrammars/solargrammars.github.io/_posts/2017-01-04-color-gates.md

 [Balazs et. al.](https://arxiv.org/pdf/1904.05584.pdf)
-or [Miyamoto et. al.](https://arxiv.org/abs/1606.01700), which in simple terms means to learn a parameter $g$ that we can use to weight the vector representations coming from both char and word levels:
+or [Miyamoto et. al.](https://arxiv.org/abs/1606.01700), which in simple terms means to learn a parameter $g$ that we can use to weight the vector representations coming from both character and word levels to obtain a final word representation $$w$$:

 $$w = w_{char} * g +  w_{word} * (1-g)$$